durandtibo/iden/docs/docs/uguide/faq.md

 ### Why is loading slow?

 Possible reasons:

 1. Using inefficient format (e.g., JSON for large arrays)
 2. Loading from slow storage (network drive, slow disk)
 3. Large files without compression
 4. Not using caching for repeated access

-### How can I speed up data loading?

-1. Use efficient formats (`safetensors` for tensors)
-2. Enable caching for frequently accessed shards
-3. Use SSD storage instead of HDD
-4. Parallelize loading with threading/multiprocessing
-5. Compress large files

 ### How much memory does `iden` use?

 `iden` itself is lightweight.
 Memory usage depends on:

 - How many shards you cache
 - The size of your data
 - Whether you use lazy loading properly